HiDannyZ/Transformations-and-Heightmaps-in-3D/README.md

 ### HeightMap

 I rendered in a surface mesh to create a detailed terrain of mountains.
-It made the scene look less blend and more cool.
+It made the scene look less bland and more cool.

 ### Transformations of the cube